ahmedabdelaziz00/ffufplus/README.md

 # FFUFPlus

-**FFUFPlus** is an enhanced automation tool built to simplify and extend the functionality of [FFUF](https://github.com/ffuf/ffuf).
-It automates multiple directory fuzzing patterns, making it a powerful and efficient tool for penetration testers and security researchers.
+**FFUFPlus** is an enhanced automation script built to simplify and extend the functionality of [FFUF](https://github.com/ffuf/ffuf).
+It automates multiple directory fuzzing patterns, making it a powerful and efficient script for penetration testers and security researchers.

 ---